CyprusCodes/cmnd-docs/docs/Embed Widget/usage.md

 1. Before you begin, you will need your `Organization ID` and your `Chatbot ID` these can be gotten from [CMND](https://app.cmnd.ai).

-2. To Initialize the embed widget, you will need to call the `"init"` command from a html script attached to your web page, and pass in your `Organization ID` and `Chatbot ID`.
+2. To Initialize the embed widget, you will need to call the `"init"` command from an HTML script attached to your web page and pass in your `Organization ID` and `Chatbot ID`.

 :::note
 `Organization ID` will be a number example: 5.